rajrasane/Public-Place-Safety-System/README.md

-# Public Safety System
+# Public Place Safety System

 ## Overview
-The **Public Safety System** is an AI-powered surveillance system designed to enhance public safety by detecting anomalies, counting people, identifying weapons, and tracking vehicles in real time using YOLO models and computer vision techniques.
+The **Public Place Safety System** is an AI-powered surveillance system designed to enhance public safety by detecting anomalies, counting people, identifying weapons, and tracking vehicles in real time using YOLO models and computer vision techniques.

 ## Features
 - **Anomaly Detection**: Identifies unusual activities in monitored areas.